-This paper investigates the role of the effective thickness of the Asmari reservoir formation zones on oil production in one of the Iranian carbonate oil fields.
-Effective thickness is a term that includes the total gross thickness of rocks by lithofacies for a selected wellbore.
-The lithology of the Asmari Formation in the studied area consists of dolomite, sandstone, lime, dolomitic-lime, sandstone-shale, and shale limestone dolomites.
-Based on the existing well-logs, the average shale volume, the effective arithmetic means of porosity in the gross intervals, and average water saturation or hydrocarbon-bearing increments of the studied field is calculated from well-logs.
-The depth interval of 2214 to 2296, in wellbore #A shows 9.6% average shale volume, 27.2% average water saturation, and 20.9% average porosity.
-The depth interval of 2213 to 2280, in wellbore #B, shows 6% average shale volume, 21.25% average water saturation, and 28.5% average porosity.
-Based on our petrophysical assessments we divide the Asmari reservoir in the studied field into eight zones.
-Zone 1 is made of carbonate (calcareous and dolomitic), zones 2 to 5 are mainly sandstone, zones 7 and 8 are calcareous and shale and zone 6 is a mixture of all the above-mentioned rocks.
-Among these eight zones, there are two main hydrocarbon productive zones.
-The numerical calculation of in situ oil volume showed that zone two contains 65% of oil volume in this reservoir.
-This zone with more than 80% of sand has the highest net hydrocarbon column.
+This paper investigates the role of the adequate thickness of the Asmari reservoir formation zones on oil production in one of the Iranian carbonate oil fields.
+Adequate thickness is a term that includes the total gross thickness of rocks by lithofacies for a selected wellbore.
+The lithology of the Asmari formation in the studied area consists of dolomite, sandstone, lime, dolomitic-lime, sandstone-shale, and shale limestone dolomites.
+Based on the existing well-logs, the average shale volume, the effective arithmetic means of porosity in the gross intervals, and average water saturation or hydrocarbon-bearing increments of the studied field are calculated using well-logs.
+In wellbore #A, a depth interval of 2214 to 2296 m shows 9.6% average shale volume, 27.2% average water saturation, and 20.9% average porosity.
+A depth interval of 2213 to 2280 m, in wellbore #B, shows 6% average shale volume, 21.25% average water saturation, and 28.5% average porosity.
+Based on our petrophysical assessments, we divide the Asmari reservoir in the studied field into eight zones.
+Zone 1 is made of carbonate (calcareous and dolomitic), and zones 2–5 are mainly sandstone; zones 7 and 8 are calcareous and shale, and zone 6 is a mixture of all the rocks mentioned above.
+Among these eight zones, there are two primary hydrocarbon productive zones.
+The numerical calculation of in situ oil volume showed that zone 2 contains 65% of oil volume in this reservoir.
+With more than 80% sand, this zone has the highest net hydrocarbon column.

 - Effective thickness is a term that includes the gross thickness of rocks by lithofacies for a selected wellbore;